 3. Leasehold Improvements: $600,000 to $950,000

-- The franchisor currently requires you to use its designated architect to prepare the initial floor plan and concept plan for your Tavern.
-The franchisor recommends, but does not require, that you use its architect to prepare the plans for the Tavern.
+- The franchisor currently requires you to use its designated architect to prepare the initial floor plan and concept plan for your Restaurant.
+The franchisor recommends, but does not require, that you use its architect to prepare the plans for the Restaurant.
 If you do not use the franchisor’s architect to prepare the plans, you must use an architect that it approves.

-- The franchisor requires a standard interior decor style, but may allow the Tavern to reflect the location, market, and your tastes within certain parameters it prescribes and approves.
+- The franchisor requires a standard interior decor style, but may allow the Restaurant to reflect the location, market, and your tastes within certain parameters it prescribes and approves.